gregology/gregology.github.io/timeline.md

 ### July?

-Moved back in with my mum in Sydney and became a postman on a motorbike to save up for my overseas trip.
-Sold my GPX250 and bought a Postie bike
+Moved back in with my mum in Sydney and became a postman on a motorbike to save up for my overseas trip

 ## 2007

-### January

-Sold my Postie bike

-### March

-Quit my job as a postie

 ### April

-Nathalie and I left for an overseas trip.
+Quit my job as a postie and Nathalie and I left for an overseas trip.
 After a few days in London we trained to France and settled in Cahors

 ### June